Abzazuet/Prerequisites-ATA/Phase-1/Week3/EventDrive.md

 ## Accesing HTML elements with JS

-- We usually acces element by id.
+- We usually access element by id.
+- .className to add a class.
+- .innerHTML to access the text within that element